All Episodes

 Regardless, ladies and gentlemen, the purge has begun.

-I guess it could be safely said that De La Villahuche simply wasn't enjoying the new high status of being involved with Bernie Madoff.
+I guess it could be safely said that De La Villa House simply wasn't enjoying the new high status of being involved with Bernie Madoff.

-In case you missed the first hour, uh folks, it is True, the rich that were involved with this guy are now using it as another status symbol in reverse.
+In case you missed the first hour, folks, it is true, the rich that were involved with this guy are now using it as another status symbol in reverse.

-I talked to a couple people, you're gonna be down on Palm Beach this uh this this season?
+You're going to be down to Palm Beach this season?

-Most a lot of madoff people don't want it known because they might have been involved, but those who had no involved, they're proud to now tell people because it was such an exclusive club.
+But those who had known, but they're proud to now tell people because it was such an exclusive club.

 It's no big deal to lose.